williamnamamnath/game-py/README.md

 For this project, I will be learning Python by creating a game.
 More information will come soon.

-- This tutorial is inspired by [Tech with Tim's tutorial](https://youtu.be/BO6LjtEOGZw?si=Bhzrdao1Ho3e-QJ1).
+- This game is inspired by [Tech with Tim's tutorial](https://youtu.be/BO6LjtEOGZw?si=Bhzrdao1Ho3e-QJ1).